synxty/idea/[game-title].md

 ## 1. Game Overview

-[game-title] is a 2-player board and card game played on a 3 by 6 grid-based battlefield, where each player strategically maneuvers a squad of 5 characters.
+[game-title] is a 2-player board and card game played on grid-based battlefield, where each player strategically maneuvers a squad of 5 characters.

 Each character has three unique abilities that require energy to cast: a basic, a special, and an ultimate.
 The amount of energy needed to cast an ability is not fixed and can vary.
-These abilities are represented by cards that are shuffled and drawn from 3 separate decks, one for each type of ability.
+These abilities are represented by cards that are shuffled and drawn from three separate decks, one for each type of ability.

-At the beginning of the game, both players draw 2 cards from each deck, and their energy bars are fully charged.
+At the beginning of the game, both players draw two cards from each deck, and their energy bars are fully charged.

 Rather than traditional turns, players engage in simultaneous gameplay, where each round consists of three phases:

-- **Selection Phase:** In this phase, players select 3 cards from their hand, one for each type of ability, and lock them in for the Planing Phase.
+- **Selection Phase:** In this phase, players select three cards from their hand, one for each type of ability, and lock them in for the Planing Phase.
 - **Planing Phase:** During this phase, players can strategically move their characters on the board and choose the ability cards as well as their cast order for the Battle Phase.
 - **Battle Phase:** In this final phase, combat unfolds, abilities are casted, and the round's outcome is determined.